nikolai4D/parse-pdf-AMA/README.md

 4. The script will output a JSON file and CSV file named "output.json" and "output.csv" with the extracted content.

-Remember to update the paths in the CSV file according to the location of your PDF files.
-The PDF files can be in any location as long as the path in the CSV file is correctly specified.

 #### CSV File Configuration

 In order for the script to work, you need to provide a CSV file named file_to_parse.csv.
 This file should be in the root directory of the project.